 Another factor that may lead to overdose is if the patient is mixing opioids with other substances.
 For intravenous users, a mixture of heroin and cocaine, which is also known as a speedball, is frequently responsible for overdose cases.
 Mixing pills with alcohol also carries a serious danger of overdose or even death.
 In case of an overdose, call 911, and get your family member immediate medical attention.

-The Granite Recovery Center treatment program is customized to every patient.
+The Granite Recovery Centers treatment program is customized to every patient.
 For the past 10 years, Granite has offered state-of-the-art recovery centers designed with your recovery in mind.
 Granite’s founders bring their own recovery experiences as a basis for their extensive network of facilities.
-Each facility is located in a tranquil setting that allows those going through their program the right atmosphere to begin their journeys to sobriety.
+Each facility is located in a tranquil setting, creating the right atmosphere to begin their journeys to sobriety.

 Your days will be filled with group therapy, classes, counseling, and exercise programs as you learn healthier behaviors.
 At Granite, we believe that each individual has different needs and that you should take as much time as you need to get started on your new life.
 We recognize that while a 28-day program serves some people, others need more time, and you have the ability to spend as much time in our programs and with our team as you need.
 Many people find that transitioning from inpatient to an intensive outpatient program for further therapy while living at home gives them the additional support and treatment that they need.